 The program spans 12 weeks with specific objectives for each, including basic movement concepts, static balance, running, stopping/starting, jumping, throwing/rolling a ball, catching/trapping a ball, kicking a ball, and striking a ball.
 The last few weeks introduce more advanced skills that require the young athletes to combine the skills introduced in the earlier weeks, while providing opportunities to practice and apply skills through cooperation and teamwork.

 Building on skills that were introduced through the Active Start program, the FUNdamentals program is for children aged 7 to 12 years.

-This 12 week program is for athletes who are looking to develop more sport-specific related skills that will contribute to future sport participation.
-The sports, and specific sport related skills, that are introduced include Athletics (running, jumping, throwing), Soccer (kicking, running), Basketball (catching) and Softball (striking).
+This program is for athletes who are looking to develop more sport-specific related skills that will contribute to future sport participation.
+The sports, and specific sport related skills, that are introduced include Athletics (running, jumping, throwing), Soccer (kicking, running), Basketball (catching) and Softball (striking), and more.

 Special Olympics Athlete Leadership Programs allow athletes to explore opportunities for greater participation in the SO movement beyond sports training and competition.

 As athletes mature, they seek new challenges and for ways to utilize the wisdom that comes from their life and Special Olympics experiences.
 ALPs initiatives are designed to provide those challenges and opportunities for the maturing athlete.